Why the blog?

 I initially created an academic page to host a portfolio where I could show off my projects to potential employers.
 However, it quickly turned into a small passion for writing about the things I’m working on.
 Now, I enjoy maintaining this blog for several reasons:

-First, I often find myself looking for resources which dumb down complicated research topics so that I can understand them.
-I have benefitted substantially from other academic blogs on the internet, so I maintain this blog in an attempt to repay that debt to others.1
+First, I often find myself looking for resources which dumb down complicated research topics or offer helpful career advice.
+I have benefitted substantially from other academic blogs on the internet, so I maintain this blog in an attempt to contribute to that community1.

 Third, I treat this as a sort of “long-term memory,” where I can go back and quickly reference the things that I’ve spent time learning.
-Before, I have often found myself learning and re-learning the same subjects, so having things in this neat format helps to make this process more efficient.
+I often find myself re-learning the same subjects that I haven’t seen in a while, so having things in this neat format helps to make that process more efficient.

-1. Some blogs which I’ve found to be valuable: Distill, Lil’Log, Terence Tao, Practical Cheminformatics, Matt Might, to name a few ↩︎
+1. Some blogs which I’ve found to be valuable: Lil’Log, Distill, Terence Tao, Matt Might, to name a few. ↩︎